The-OpenROAD-Project/OpenROAD-flow-scripts/flow/designs/asap7/mock-array/README.md

-Before considering the various strategies to articulate an Element/constraint.sdc file below, note that no tests have been run to verify that these different constraint.sdc changes below have any effects on the quality of results at the mock-array-big level.
+Before considering the various strategies to articulate an Element/constraint.sdc file below, note that no tests have been run to verify that these different constraint.sdc changes below have any effects on the quality of results at the mock-array level.
 If there are no substantial differences in quality of results and timing is met, then the differences between the strategies below are inconsequential.